 8. Raccoon Creek State Park

-Raccoon Creek State Park in Hookstown is home to Franklin Mineral Springs Falls, known for its thick winter ice and eye-catching curtain of icicles.
+Take the Mineral Springs Loop Trail in Raccoon Creek State Park, home to Frankfort Mineral Springs Falls, known for its thick winter ice and eye-catching curtain of icicles.
 The icicles are best viewed from outside the grotto – it will be love at frost sight.

 9. Ridley Creek State Park